Our expertise is workplace culture

 Leigh Russell

-Leigh Russell – Lead Consultant
+Leigh Russell – Partner

 Leigh is a distinguished executive and director renowned for her exceptional people-focused leadership.
 With a multifaceted career spanning over two decades, she has held roles such as people & culture specialist, CEO, board director, adviser, consultant, author, and speaker.
 Her diverse experience encompasses various sectors, including corporate environments, boardrooms, and Australia’s dynamic sporting industry.